Home Restaurants

 Ti punch at Balcones Distilling | Photo by Balcones

-Experience the Texas Whiskey Trail at Waco’s award-winning Balcones Distilling.
-The distillery offers tastings Wednesday through Saturday.
-Stop by to sip a dram of the flagship Texas 1 Texas American Single Malt, or explore a flight of Balcones’ decorated whiskeys and cocktails.
-For the full experience, book a one-hour distillery tour.
+Experience a stop along the Texas Whiskey Trail at Waco’s award-winning Balcones Distilling.
+Open for tastings Wednesday through Saturday, the distillery invites visitors to sample its flagship Texas 1 Texas American Single Malt or explore flights featuring Balcones’ award-winning whiskeys and craft cocktails.
+To go beyond the tasting room, book the one-hour guided distillery tour for a behind-the-scenes look at one of Texas’ most celebrated whiskey makers.
 225 S. 11th St., Waco, balconesdistilling.com

 Pancakes topped with berries at Milo. | Photo by Milo